Monaco

 The Oceanographic Museum in Monaco

-The neo-baroque building of the Oceanographic Museum was opened by Prince Albert I in 1910.
+Prince Albert I opened the Oceanographic Museum’s neo-baroque building in 1910.
 Albert I was a seafarer himself and led 28 scientific expeditions.
-He devoted a large part of his life to the exploration of the seas and oceans and wanted to promote people’s awareness of the oceans.
-From 1957, the world-renowned marine biologist Jacques Costeau was director of the museum.
+He devoted a large part of his life to exploring the seas and oceans and wanted to promote people’s awareness of them.
+In 1957, the world-renowned marine biologist Jacques Costeau was the director of the museum.

-The building hangs spectacularly on the steep cliffs of Monaco-Ville and offers a wonderful backdrop for a photo from the sea.
-In the building, one hundred aquariums and everything related to the sea are exhibited on an area of about 6,000 square metres.
+The building hangs spectacularly on the cliffs of Monaco-Ville and offers a wonderful backdrop for a photo from the sea.
+Its area is about 6,000 square metres, and one hundred aquariums and everything related to the sea are exhibited in it.

-On the second floor is the café La Terrasse from where you have a wonderful view of the mountains, the sea and Monaco.
+On the second floor is the café La Terrasse, from which you can enjoy a wonderful view of the mountains, the sea, and Monaco.

 Opening hours: